ibm-cloud-docs/account/tagging-resources-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="10m"}

 This tutorial guides you through the steps to centrally manage access to the resources in your account at scale.
-By using tags to control access to your resources, your team's projects can grow without requiring updates to IAM policies.
+By completing this tutorial, you learn how to create an access management tag, add the tag to selected resources, and define a policy to assign access to resources based on the tags on those resources.
 {:shortdesc}

 Access management tags are metadata that are added to resources to help organize access control relationships.
 They create flexible and easy to administer resource groupings.
-You learn how to create an access management tag, add the tag to selected resources, and define a policy to assign access to resources based on the tags on those resources.
+When you use tags to control access to your resources, your team's projects can grow without requiring updates to IAM policies.

 Let's assume you are the lead of a project for your team that needs a {{site.data.keyword.cos_full}} instance for storing sensitive, project-specific data for analytics.
 You only want the members of this project to have access to the service instance and work with the project data.